wintrover/CVFactory/README.md

 - Returns HTML, network log, and all internal links

 > **Note:** All legacy Selenium/requests-based crawling code has been removed.
 Use only Playwright utilities for crawling and network capture.

+## 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## 👨‍💻 Contributing
+All forms of contribution are welcome, including issue submission, pull requests, and documentation improvements.
+Please check the contribution guidelines before contributing.

+## 📬 Contact
+For any inquiries, please contact wintrover@gmail.com.